rubal2508/SWE-Interview-Prep-Guide/Notes Hiring Manager/HM Notes 1 Private.md

 ## 5. Problem Solving and Technical Challenges
 - Tell me about the hardest technical problem you debugged.
-  > IQS time out exception, Out of memory in pod for approve discounts, discount CCM override manual, nullpointer exception due to parallel stream (working fine in debugger, intermittent in stage)
+  > - IQS time out exception, Out of memory in pod for approve discounts, WCNP discount CCM override manual, nullpointer exception due to parallel stream (working fine in debugger, intermittent in stage)
+  > - Deployment pipeline setup for multitenant
+  > - Error handling for large files: how to send files to 3rd prty, proper error message,store audit in DB,  used gen AI to summarise the error message

 - Tell me about a time when you identified a major problem in your workplace.
 How did you go about solving it?
   > multiple sprints in a day, lot of manual tasks during support wrote utils repo